composer/composer/doc/06-config.md

 extensions as if you ignore one now and a new package you add a month later also requires it, you may introduce issues in production unknowingly.

+If you have an extension installed locally but *not* on production, you may want to artificially hide it from Composer using `{"ext-foo": false}`.

 ## vendor-dir

 Defaults to `vendor`.
 You can install dependencies into a different directory if